zinefer/lets-encrypt-azure/Readme.md

 If Azure CDN is setup correctly (with the endpoint and domain already correctly mapped) and the permissions are assigned correctly then the function should create certificates in the keyvault after a successful run and attach them to the CDN/update them when needed.

 **Note:** The CDN update can take up to 6 hours until the certificate is used and you can see the progress in the CDN -> Endpoints section (the function will not check for it once it has triggered the deploy successfully).

+# Invoke manually

+By default the function is schedule to run daily and only updates the certificate based on the config (default: if the existing certificate is older than 30 days).

+To manually invoke it, call the endpoint `\<your-function>.azurewebsites.net/api/execute`.
+Note that it is a POST endpoint.

+It currently requires no body but allows a few overrides via querystring:

+* `newCertificate` - if set to `true` will issue new Let's Encrypt certificates for all sites even if the existing certificates haven't expired (this will also update the azure resources)
+* `updateResource` - if set to `true` will update the azure resource with the existing certificate.
+This is useful if you already have a certificate in the keyvault and just want to update the azure resources to use it, without issuing a new certificate